prachi0711/Stress-Management-using-Physiological-Signals-and-conversational-agents/README.md

   - High uncertainty: Prompt user for feedback (e.g., "How are you feeling?").

-  Dialogue Management: Generate context-aware responses (e.g., breathing exercises for high stress).
+  Dialogue Management: Generate context-aware responses (e.g., breathing exercises for stress).

 # **Environment Setup**